 Diabetes is associated with an increased risk for disease progression, intensive care admission, acute respiratory distress syndrome, need for invasive mechanical ventilation, and mortality.

 In the UK, one third of all deaths in hospitalised patients occured in patients with diabetes.
 An analysis of more than 19,000 patients admitted to critical care over the entire first wave of the pandemic found that type 2 diabetes is associated with a 20% increase in mortality in patients with severe disease, independent of age, sex, ethnicity, obesity, or other major comorbidity.

-Risk factors for poor prognosis and higher mortality in patients with type 1 or type 2 diabetes include older age, male sex, non-White ethnicity, socioeconomic deprivation, renal impairment/acute kidney injury, history of stroke or heart failure, higher glycosylated haemoglobin (HbA1c) levels, higher body mass index, elevated C-reactive protein, diabetic ketoacidosis, hyperglycaemic hyperosmolar state, and insulin use.
+Risk factors for poor prognosis and higher mortality in patients with type 1 or type 2 diabetes include older age, male sex, non-White ethnicity, socioeconomic deprivation, renal impairment/acute kidney injury, history of stroke or heart failure, poor glycaemic control prior to infection, higher glycosylated haemoglobin (HbA1c) levels, higher body mass index, elevated C-reactive protein, diabetic ketoacidosis, hyperglycaemic hyperosmolar state, and insulin use.
 However, HbA1c levels were not associated with mortality in a large US cohort of hospitalised patients.
 Patients with newly diagnosed diabetes have a higher risk of all-cause mortality compared with patients with known diabetes, hyperglycaemia, or normal glucose.
-Metformin use has been associated with lower mortality.
+Use of metformin or dipeptidyl peptidase-4 inhibitors has been associated with lower mortality.